Saudi king to meet with Obama amid Gulf concerns over Iran deal

 Saudi Arabia remains the world's largest oil exporter, and its commitment to pumping oil freely despite a recent price decline has helped contribute to sustaining the U.S. economic recovery.
 Obama and Salman will discuss global energy markets during the visit, the White House said.

-The sale would be the cornerstone of a long-delayed multibillion-dollar modernization of the Royal Saudi Navy's Gulf-patrolling eastern fleet of aging U.S. warships and would include smaller patrol boats.
+The sale would be the cornerstone of a long-delayed multibillion-dollar modernization of the Royal Saudi Navy's Gulf-patrolling eastern fleet of ageing U.S. warships and would include smaller patrol boats.

 (Additional reporting by Matt Spetalnick in Washington; Editing by Ken Wills)